ahnazary/stockdex/README.md

 # Usage

-Create a `Ticker` object by passing the ticker symbol.
+Create `Ticker` object by passing the ticker symbol.
 Ticker objects are the main interface to retrieve stock data.

 ```python
 from stockdex import Ticker